Ozark IntelligenceOZARKINTELLIGENCE

 Unplanned downtime costs Springfield manufacturers $50,000–$100,000+ per event.
 Predictive maintenance monitors vibration, temperature, and performance data to flag problems before they become breakdowns.
 Instead of reactive repairs, your maintenance team gets a heads-up: “Bearing 7A will need replacement in the next two weeks.”

-The ROI case: A $2,500 AI Quick Win on predictive maintenance can prevent a single breakdown that would have cost $50K–$100K.
-That's 20–40x return on a single incident.
+The ROI case: A single AI Quick Win on predictive maintenance can prevent a breakdown that would have cost $50K–$100K: often paying for the engagement many times over on a single incident.
+(For the general SMB framework for modeling AI payback, see our guide to AI ROI.)

 Back Office: Where the Quick Wins Hide